 This might not seem like ‘a toddler activity’.
 But, it really can be!
 Get them involved.
 Cute little gardening gloves might help;) Your little can help you cut down or pull out the dead plants.
 They can pile everything up or put the material into the compost.

-Have them go on a bug hunt while you’re working in the garden or have them turn the soil with a small shovel.
+While you’re out there you could also have them go on a bug hunt or show them how to turn the soil with a small shovel.

 Nature tip: Don’t clean everything out of your garden.
-Make sure to leave some piles of debris for bugs to overwinter in.
+Make sure to leave lots of piles of debris for bugs to overwinter.
+Also, all that plant matter breaking down over the winter will put nutrients back into your lawn and garden.

 Make a pail of ‘fall soup’